darkside1809/bookings/README.md

 # Bookings and Reservations

 There are tons of hotel's web applications in the world, so I've decided to create one more.
 In this repository you can find something useful for yourself.
-Specifically, I've implemented reservation system for hotels (hostels), authentication for each user (client), and admin authorization as well, UI that looks not bad and much more functions that you can find helpful.
+Specifically, I've implemented reservation system for hotels (hostels), authentication for each user (client), UI that looks not bad and much more functions that you can find helpful.
 I would appreciate your feedback.

 ## Dependencies